HarryEP/to-do-list/README.md

 ## Running The Application

+##### Start

 To run the application, use `python3 app.py`.

 Then go to `http://127.0.0.1:5000/` to see the index screen.

+##### Stop

 If you need to stop and reset the database, use the command (`psql postgres -f schema.sql`) to set up the database.

+##### While the application is active

-The application should be very easy to use where you implement any tasks you need manually and will keep them until you remove them from the database (clicking task complete will do this).
+The application should be very easy to use where you add any tasks you want to add manually at the bottom, accompianed with the priority selected.
+Every item in the database will appear and be shown on the to do list.
+You will also be able to sort the list by several ideas, such as creation date, name, whether it is completed and priority.
+On each non-complete item, you can do three things: mark as complete, delete the item from the database or edit the item (name and priority).
+If an item is complete, it will be coloured green and only have the delete the item from the database option.

 ## Extra Notes